ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 ## HTTP/1.1 Response {#resp1}

-The IP proxy SHALL indicate a successful response by replying with the following requirements:
+The IP proxy indicates a successful response by replying with the following
+requirements:

 * the HTTP status code on the response SHALL be 101 (Switching Protocols).